 Travel Document Requirements

 International students and scholars should always consult advisors at the Harvard International Office before leaving the U.S. to ensure you can return without incident.
-If you have a single-entry U.S. visa and you plan to return to the U.S., you’ll need to obtain a new U.S. visa while you’re abroad.
+If you have a single-entry U.S. visa and you plan to return to the U.S., you’ll need to obtain a new U.S. visa while abroad.

-Proof of Evacuation & Repatriation Coverage
+Request Proof of Evacuation & Repatriation Coverage

 Note: You may also need to show proof of health insurance coverage.
 Contact your health insurance provider to request that letter.